What Do Dogs Dream About and the Science of Sleep

 The amount of sleep that a dog requires is also contingent to its size.
 Larger breeds need more sleep and smaller breeds may be awake most of the day.

 The amount of rest a dog requires and the sleep cycle he or she has also depends upon the amount of activity they get during the day.
 Because dogs wake far more frequently than we do, sometimes it is hard to catch them in REM sleep.
-Normally, REM type of sleep happens when a dog is more tired, and a dark night after some strenuous exercise is the perfect time for that.
-As you can tell, humans have a lot in common with dogs.

 Dogs